SchoolOfCode/w0d0_precourse-challenge-bM7tcHF88GBxDni/README.md

 - The header text cannot be highlighted but it's not an image!
 This is to prevent an issue with Firefox where highlighting header text then scrolling would break it's position until a page refresh.
 - The header and flexbox elements also require several media width queries to prevent overlapping text.
 This could be better implement with CSS variable or calculations.

-## Failing the fCC Tribut Page tests
+## Failing the fCC Tribute Page tests
 This project actually partially fails a test:
 1. The <img> element should responsively resize, relative to the width of its parent element, without exceeding its original size.
 [FAIL]